Home » About the Editor: Shane McAllister—World Traveler and Purveyor of Los Angeles Custom Wine Cellars

 My dad owned a small construction company on the edge of Los Angeles.
 There had always been an invitation to come and experience “real man’s work” but my mom had insisted that this wasn’t expected.

 If I wanted to get a degree and work at a desk that was certainly my right.
-But with looming financial pressure from my “orgy of spending” in Europe I figured that it might be a good idea to get my hands a little dirty for a change and pay off the Visa card.
+But with looming financial pressure from my “orgy of spending” in Europe, I figured that it might be a good idea to get my hands a little dirty for a change and pay off the Visa card.

 My first job working for my father was nothing like the Basilica.
-We were renovating a small bathroom in a house from the 70’s that looked like the Brady Bunch’s home on the outside, but not nearly as fancy on the inside.
+We were renovating a small bathroom in a house from the 70s that looked like the Brady Bunch’s home on the outside, but not nearly as fancy on the inside.
 I never realized that one could get so dirty in one day.
-That night I literally took two showers and I still felt like I had dust from drywall in my ears.
+That night I took two showers and I still felt like I had dust from drywall in my ears.
 I wasn’t feeling optimistic that this would be a long-term career path.

 But after a week or so, the project started to take shape and my spirits lifted.
 When the job was done the bathroom looked amazing.
 I began to get excited about these projects, seeing a job through from the beginning to the end, seeing something go from ugly to beautiful, seeing something change from a state of being what the client did not want to what they very much desired.
 It was a magical experience that I got to go through over and over again, week after week, month after month.
 This was FUN!